Insomnia is a sleep disorder characterized by trouble in falling asleep, staying asleep or suffering from poor quality sleep.

 Insomnia Diagnosis is made by general evaluation consisting of physical examination and evaluation of medical & sleep history.
 Physician may also ask you to keep a sleep diary for a week or two.
 In which you have to mention sleep/wake duration and frequency.
 Physician may ask for various tests including polysomnography, advanced CT scan on MRI brain for patients with chronic insomnia.

-It is important to identify the contributing factors of insomnia before commencement of its treatment.
+It is important to identify the contributing factors before commencement of its treatment.
 Insomnia can be managed by pharmacological/medicinal and nonpharmacological strategies

-1 :: Medicinal intervention It is generally used to decrease the symptoms of insomnia or to treat short duration insomnia, while their role in chronic insomnia is unclear as it can cause dependence, drug tolerance or severe rebound withdrawal signs on discontinuation.
+1 :: Medicinal intervention.
+It is generally used to decrease the symptoms or to treat short duration insomnia, while their role in chronic insomnia is unclear as it can cause dependence, drug tolerance or severe rebound withdrawal signs on discontinuation.
 Medicines commonly prescribed are:

 - Sleeping pills

-2 :: Non-pharmacological strategies for Insomnia These are the long-term strategies and the first line of treatment of managing insomnia, depending on patient’s condition and severity of insomnia one or more of the following treatment strategies can be used
+2 :: Non-pharmacological strategies.
+These are the long-term strategies and the first line of treatment of managing insomnia, depending on patient’s condition and severity of insomnia one or more of the following treatment strategies can be used.

 - Music therapy